bhargavsonvane/twittersentiment-nlpai/README.md

     "API_secret key":"Twitter-API-Secret Key"
 }
 ```

-Once you have this file, you have everything you need to test the application.
+Now we have everything to need to sentiment the tweets using NLP API.

-## Testing the application
+## Test Your Effort!

 To verify that everything works correctly, a file is included that can be run on the command line and observe the results.